 }

-So we arrived at an algorithm with time complexity \(O(2^n * n^2)\).
+Thus, we arrived at an algorithm with a time complexity of \(O(2^n * n^2)\).

-We define \(dp_{mask}\) as a subset of vertices (like \(mask2\)) where from every vertex \(u\) in \(mask2\), we can start, visit all vertices in the \(mask\) set, and finally reach the smallest member of \(mask\).
+We define \(dp_{mask}\) as a subset of vertices, say \(mask2\), such that from any vertex \(u\) in \(mask2\), one can start, visit all vertices in the set \(mask\), and finally reach the smallest member of \(mask\).

 #define bit(n,k) (((n)>>(k))&1)